pholser/junit-quickcheck/README.md

 public method named `configure` that accepts a single parameter of the annotation type, junit-quickcheck will call the `configure` method reflectively, passing it the annotation:

+    @GeneratorConfiguration
+    public @interface Stuff {
+        // ...
+    }

+    public class FooGenerator extends Generator<Foo> {
+        // ...

+        public void configure(@Stuff stuff) {
+            // ...
+        }
+    }

+    @RunWith(Theories.class)
+    public class FooTheories {
+        @Theory
+        public void holds(@ForAll @Stuff Foo f) {
+            // ...
+        }
+    }

 A `Generator` can have many such `configure` methods.

+#### Constraining generated values

+##### Assumptions

+Theories often use _assumptions_ to declare conditions under which the theories hold:

+    @RunWith(Theories.class)
+    public class PrimeFactorsTheories {
+        @Theory
+        public void factorsPassPrimalityTest(@ForAll int n) {
+            assumeThat(n, greaterThan(0));

+            for (int each : PrimeFactors.of(n))
+                assertTrue(BigInteger.valueOf(each).isProbablePrime(1000));
+        }

+        @Theory
+        public void factorsMultiplyToOriginal(@ForAll int n) {
+            assumeThat(n, greaterThan(0));

+            int product = 1;
+            for (int each : PrimeFactors.of(n))
+                product *= each;

+            assertEquals(n, product);
+        }

+        @Theory
+        public void factorizationsAreUnique(@ForAll int m, @ForAll int n) {
+            assumeThat(m, greaterThan(0));
+            assumeThat(n, greaterThan(0));
+            assumeThat(m, not(equalTo(n)));

+            assertThat(PrimeFactors.of(m), not(equalTo(PrimeFactors.of(n))));
+        }
+    }

+There are times when using assumptions with junit-quickcheck may yield too few values that meet the desired
+criteria:

+    @RunWith(Theories.class)
+    public class SingleDigitTheories {
+        @Theory
+        public void hold(@ForAll int digit) {
+            // hope we get enough single digits assumeThat(digit, greaterThanOrEqualTo(0));
+            assumeThat(digit, lessThanOrEqualTo(9));

+            // ...
+        }
+    }

+Here, junit-quickcheck will generate 100 values, but there's not much guarantee that we'll get very many, if any, values to test out the theory.

+##### Generator configuration methods

+Generator configuration methods and annotations can serve to constrain the values that a generator emits.
+For example, the `@InRange` annotation on theory parameters of `int` or narrower causes the generators for those types to emit values that fall within a configured minimum/maximum:

+    @RunWith(Theories.class)
+    public class SingleDigitTheories {
+        @Theory
+        public void hold(@ForAll @InRange(min = "0", max = "9") int digit) {
+            // ...
+        }
+    }

+Now, the generator will be configured to ensure that every value generated meets the desired criteria -- no need to couch the desired range of values as an assumption.

+When using assumptions with junit-quickcheck, every value fed to a `@ForAll` theory parameter counts against the sample size, even if it doesn't pass any assumptions made against it in the theory.
+You could end up with no values passing the assumption.

+Using generator configurations, assumptions aren't very important, if needed at all -- every value fed to a `@ForAll` theory parameter counts against the sample size, but will meet some expectations that assumptions would otherwise have tested.

+##### Constraint expressions

+Constraint expressions enable you to filter the values that reach a theory parameter.
+Mark a theory parameter already marked as `@ForAll` with `@SuchThat`, supplying an [OGNL](http://commons.apache.org/ognl) expression that will be used to decide whether a generated value will be given to the theory method.

+    @RunWith(Theories.class)
+    public class SingleDigitTheories {
+        @Theory
+        public void hold(@ForAll @SuchThat("#root > 0") int digit) {
+            // ...
+        }
+    }

+`#root` refers to the theory parameter itself.
+Currently, constraint expression cannot refer to other theory parameters.

+junit-quickcheck will continue to generate values for a theory parameter with a constraint expression until `sampleSize` values pass the constraint, or until the ratio of constraint passes to constraint failures is greater than the `discardRatio` specified by `@ForAll`, if any.
+Exceeding the discard ratio is treated as an assumption violation.

 ### How it works